adviserlabs/demos/README.md

 then creates some mock data for binding affinity then generates charts and graphs.
 Data is written into a TSV in case we wanted to replace it with some actual data?

+### Thermal Lid-Driven Cavity Simulation
+`thermalLidDrivenCavity-MultiThread.py` - Does the simulation.
+Output is a PNG.

 ### MKL
 `./mklSampleProggy.py` - AI wrote this.
 Looks like it does a 500x500 matrix multiplication then 500x500 Eigen decomposition.